truongcaoxuan/ansible-lab/README.md

+## I - DEPLOY ANSIBLE USING VAGRANT ON VIRTUALBOX
-# Ansible Lab Using Vagrant And Virtualbox
+### Ansible Lab Using Vagrant And Virtualbox

 This repository contains three node ansible lab setup using vagrant and virtualbox as the provider.